 TRichView exports HTML as an HTML text file and a set of image files.
 By default, all images are converted to Jpegs (except for Gif and Png images of standard graphic classes).

 TRichView provides events to write inserted controls in HTML.

-RichView is able to save HTML in a stream (TStream) instead of a file.
+TRichView is able to save HTML in a stream (TStream) instead of a file.
 Moreover, it can be configured to save only the HTML body, making it possible to use TRichView-generated HTML as a part of larger HTML for creating complex HTML authoring tools.

-You can designate some text styles for using as HTML codes, and use HTML tags in the text of these styles.
+You can designate some text styles for using as HTML codes, and use HTML tags in text items of these styles.

-Additional information: How to save HTML archive (both HTML and images in a single file) or to send HTML-formatted e-mail.
+Additional information: How to save an HTML archive (both HTML and images in a single file) or to send HTML-formatted e-mail.